BayshoreNetworks/gargoyle/README.md

 		6:'Single host scanned multiple ports' - example: host A scans 80 ports for openings, 1 hit for each 7:'Single host scanned one port multiple times' - example: host A hits port 23 80 times 8:'Single host generated too much port scanning activity' - this is cumulative and covers combinations of 6 & 7 where either one of those alone would not trigger detection
+		9:'Hot Port' triggered - This means the user wants an immediate block of any entity that touches this port

 	- Overtly malicious activity will trigger immediate blocks of the source that Gargoyle_pscand sees.
 This activity does not store enough data in the analysis related DB tables to trigger subsequent blocks in the case of a software restart.